-- a. the student membership will be filled by the SRC President subject to their elected term.
+- a. the student membership is filled by the SRC President subject to their elected trimester.
 At times when confidential or sensitive information is being discussed, the Chair reserves the right to ask the student representative to leave the meeting; - b. the Chair may invite non-members to talk on particular topics or to provide expert advice, as required.
-These attendees will not be eligible to vote; - the term of membership for all members, with the exception of ex-officio members, will be two years.
-Membership will be reviewed every two years, or as necessary, by the Academic Board; - d. upon approval of the Chair where a member is unable to attend, a representative may be nominated and will be considered a voting member in the absent member's stead: - e. members are required to declare any actual or perceived conflict of interest that might arise during their membership on the Learning and Teaching Committee.
+These attendees are not eligible to vote; - c. that the DVC (Learning and Teaching) ensures a balance of undergraduate and postgraduate representation when nominating the Program Managers. - d. the term of membership for all members, with the exception of ex-officio members, is two years.
+Membership is reviewed every two years, or as necessary, by the Academic Board; - e. upon approval of the Chair where a member is unable to attend, a representative may be nominated and will be considered a voting member in the absent member's stead; - f. members are required to declare any actual or perceived conflict of interest that might arise during their membership on the Learning and Teaching Committee; - g. the Chair of Academic Board may attend any meeting of the Learning and Teaching Committee.

-A quorum of the Learning and Teaching Committee for any meeting will consist of one half of the appointed members if the number of members is even; or a majority of the appointed members if the number of members is odd.
+A quorum of the Learning and Teaching Committee for any meeting consists of one half of the appointed members if the number of members is even; or a majority of the appointed members if the number of members is odd.
 In the case of a tied vote the Chair has the casting vote.
 If no quorum is present, the meeting may proceed in the same manner as those prescribed in the Academic Board quorum rules.